sebgoa/cloudstack-books/en/developer.markdown

 **Note**: If you have iptables enabled, you may have to open the ports used by CloudStack.
 Specifically, ports 8080, 8250, and 9090.

 You can now start configuring a Zone, playing with the API.
-Of course we did not setup any infrastructure, there is no storage, no hypervisors...etc
+Of course we did not setup any infrastructure, there is no storage, no hypervisors...etc.
+However you can run tests using the simulator.
+The following section shows you how to use the simulator so that you don't have to setup a physical infrastructure.

 * Using the Simulator